What is ADHD?

 Emotional impulsivity can make it difficult for teens with ADHD to cope with frustration.
 Help your teen learn cool-down strategies like walking away or taking a deep breath.

-Teens with ADHD can engage in more risky behaviors like using alcohol and illicit drugs and unsafe sex.1 As a parent, you can minimize unsupervised free time and set clear expectations.
+Teens with ADHD can engage in more risky behaviours like using alcohol and illicit drugs and unsafe sex.1 As a parent, you can minimise unsupervised free time and set clear expectations.
 Allow your teen to help plan rules and consequences.
 Encourage them to come to you with questions or to call or text you if they need a ride home.

 Driving may pose extra challenges for teens with ADHD.
 Provide extra instruction in safe driving.
 You may need to wait until their skill and judgement are mature enough.1